camilapulido/Neuron-Energy-Consumption/README.md

 https://github.com/camilapulido/Neuron-Energy-Measurements/blob/63ba863a9252eb28478aae6ce3137792bfc30dc3/Code/IGOR_ATPSnFR2%20signal%20Analysis.ipf#L73

-Now, Data should organized and ready to get analyzed!!
+At this point, the data is organized and prepared for analysis!

 ## II.
 Some analytics of ATP dynamics in Synaptic boutons**